cancerian0684/dynamodb-atomic-updates/README.md

 # DynamoDB Atomic Counter Using Java API

+This DynamoDB tutorial covers the following use-case:

-In this tutorial we will learn how to atomically increment counters in DynamoDB without interfering with other operations.
+1. To atomically increment counters in DynamoDB without interfering with other operations.
 Atomic updates are fast and do not fail.
+2. Use of conditional writes based on some expectations.
+3. Using versioning to avoid parallel updates.